 Re-opened in July following a multi million pound restoration project, the Blackhead Path starts at the yacht club in the picturesque village of Whitehead and follows the coast to the lighthouse at Blackhead, an ancient volcanic plug.
 The lighthouse itself is listed, built as it was at the turn of the 20th century.
-It’s situated at the very northern end of Belfast Lough where it opens out into the North Channel that separates Northern Ireland and Scotland.
+It’s at the very northern end of Belfast Lough where it opens out into the North Channel that separates Northern Ireland and Scotland.

 On the approach to the lighthouse